Non-stop flights to Oslo (OSL)

 From Bari and Bologna, you can fly with Norwegian.

 From Catania, you can fly non-stop with Norwegian or SAS (Star Alliance).
-This is a seasonal route that started in April and ends in October.
+This is a seasonal route that starts in April and ends in October.

 From Florence, the only airline with direct flights is SAS (Star Alliance).
-This is a seasonal route that started in April and ends in June.
+This is a seasonal route that starts in April and ends in June.

 From Milan (Bergamo), direct flights are offered by Norwegian.